raspberrypilearning/hamster-party-cam/worksheet.md

 This project is based on an idea submitted for the Raspberry Pi Poster Competition in December 2013 by Violet.
 It has been a pleasure to make this Raspberry Pi poster project idea a reality.

+> Hamsters are nocturnal, which means that they sleep in the daytime and come out at night.
+This means that when you are sleeping, your hamsters are up and about and when you are up and about, your hamsters are sleeping!
+>
+> ~ Violet

 ![Original poster idea](images/poster.png)

 ## Set up hardware